Sixth-Sense: Self-Supervised Learning of Spatial Awareness of Humans from a Planar Lidar

 Unlike previous approaches that rely on 3D LiDAR~\cite{yan2020online, hayton2020cnn}, we handle a less informative sensing modality, leading to inherently lower detection accuracy but with a potential widespread adoption by many robotic platforms.

-Our approach relies on a deep learning model that can be trained, or fine-tuned, directly by the robot during its deployment using self-supervision: an off-the-shelf detector receiving data from the onboard RGB-D camera is used to provide detections of humans considered as training labels, as shown in Fig.~\ref{fig:task_and_sensor_setup}.
-This is an instance of the general class of approaches using one sensor to supervise the training of a model which interprets data from a different sensor~\cite{nava2019learning, nava2021uncertainty}; the same paradigm has been applied to skeleton joint pose estimation from 3D LiDAR, using an image-based human detector providing the 2D skeleton joints pose as supervision~\cite{cong2023weakly}.
+Our approach relies on a deep learning model that can be trained, or fine-tuned, directly by the robot during its deployment using self-supervision: an off-the-shelf detector receiving data from the onboard RGB-D camera is used to provide detections of humans considered as training labels, see Fig.~\ref{fig:task_and_sensor_setup}.
+This is an instance of the class of approaches using one sensor to supervise the training of a model which interprets data from a different sensor~\cite{nava2019learning, nava2021uncertainty}; the same paradigm has been applied to skeleton joint pose estimation from 3D LiDAR, using an image-based human detector providing the 2D skeleton joints pose as supervision~\cite{cong2023weakly}.

-Our model receives as input a moving time window of 1D LiDAR scans and predicts the presence and 2D pose (2D position and relative bearing) of humans around the robot.
-Specifically, we employ a loss function to minimize the distance between the model's predicted detections from 1D LiDAR and those coming from the detector, enforced only where the two fields of view overlap.
-In this context, the self-supervised learning paradigm: allows the model to adapt to the specific deployment environment and sensor characteristics; eliminates the need for large-scale pre-collected datasets; and is robust to cluttered environments that generate scans falsely mimicking human presence.
-Further, we adopt a 1D \ac{fcn}~\cite{long2015fully} and leverage its translation-invariance to extend the detection ability to the wider \ac{fov} of the LiDAR sensor, even in directions never covered by the camera.
+Our model is fed with a moving time window of 1D LiDAR scans and predicts the presence, 2D position and relative bearing of humans around the robot.
+We employ a loss function to minimize the distance between the model's predicted detections from 1D LiDAR and those coming from the detector, enforced only where the two \acp{fov} overlap.
+In this context, the self-supervised learning paradigm enables the model to automatically adapt to its deployment environment and sensor characteristics, removes the need for large pre-collected datasets, and increases robustness to cluttered scenes that may produce human-like false readings.
+Further, we adopt a 1D \ac{fcn}~\cite{long2015fully} and leverage its translation-invariance to extend the detection ability to the wider \ac{fov} of the LiDAR, even in directions never covered by the camera.